wombleton/gitlaw-nz/acts/H/Human Assisted Reproductive Technology Act 2004.md

     *   (b) in relation to a hybrid embryo, the 14th day after its formation (exclusive of any day during which the development of the embryo is suspended) or the day on which the primitive streak appears, whichever is the earlier.

-    (5) Every person who commits an offence against subsection (2) is liable on summary conviction to imprisonment for a term not exceeding 2 years or to a fine not exceeding $100,000, or both.
+    (5) Every person who commits an offence against subsection (2) is liable on conviction to imprisonment for a term not exceeding 2 years or to a fine not exceeding $100,000, or both.

-    (6) Every person who commits an offence against subsection (3) is liable on summary conviction to a fine not exceeding $50,000\.
+    (6) Every person who commits an offence against subsection (3) is liable on conviction to a fine not exceeding $50,000\.

+    Section 9(5): amended, on 1 July 2013, by [section 413][125] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 9(6): amended, on 1 July 2013, by [section 413][125] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 10 Restriction and prohibition on further storage of human _in vitro_ embryos and human _in vitro_ gametes stored for applicable period (10 years and extensions)